-The PHA will provide a format for any person who is unable to provide such a statement o record income and expenses for the coming year.
-The business owner/self-employed person will be required to submit the information requested and to certify to its accuracy at all future reexaminations.
+The PHA will provide a format for any person who is unable to provide such a statement or record income and expenses for the coming year.
+The business owner/self-employed person will be required to submit the information requested and to certify to its accuracyat all future reexaminations.